Pony-House/Client/mods/readme.md

 Features are still under development.
 I will update this file with more information during the time.

+**WARNING!!**

+Using mods that attempt to modify Pony House's primary files can corrupt other mods and the app itself.
+If you are trying this, fork the repository instead of trying to develop a mod.

 ## Event Arguments

 The first argument will always be the final value that will be sent to the application's API.